Is Sean Marks trying to rectify a mistake made by his old team while getting value for his current one?

 According to reports at the time of his signing with CSKA last year, he didn’t have an NBA “out” for another two years.
 However, an European insider told NetsDaily Thursday that after his injury, his future with CSKA may not be all that clear.
 He’s pricey by European standards and CSKA made it to the Euroleague Final Four without him (or James.)

 Typically, Euroleague teams want buyouts if one of their players is signed by an NBA team although CSKA let James go without a buyout.
 Their management was just happy to save money on his contract.
-Assuming all that happened — and again, it’s unlikely — he’d be paid under the rookie scale for the 26th pick in 2015, around $1.2 million.
+Assuming all that happened — and again, it’s unlikely — he and the Nets would have to negotiate a salary package.
+Since he’s more than three years past his Draft, he is no longer governed by NBA rookie scale for the 26th pick in 2015, which would have paid him around $1.2 million.

 Would he be interested in coming to the Nets?
 Good question.
 He criticized the Spurs a year ago for not being that interested in him.
 In an interview with Eurohoops, Milutinov didn’t mince words.